stephancill/efd/README.md

 # 🌈 Ethereum Friend Directory

-Ethereum Friend Directory (EFD for short) is a blockchain-based graph which allows users to maintain a list of friend accounts.
-This allows you to take your contact list with you wherever you go on the decentralized web and also serves as a layer of proof of humanity.
+Ethereum Friend Directory is a blockchain-based social graph which allows users to maintain a list of mutual connections.
+This list of connections can be accessed by any app on the decentralized web to allow for social use cases e.g. a portable following/follower list.

 ## How it works